apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/node_js_scraper.md

 ---
 title: Node.js scraper - I
-description: Learn how to use JavaScript and Node.js to create a web scraper, plus take advantage of the cheerio and got-scraping libraries to make your job easier.
+description: Learn how to use JavaScript and Node.js to create a web scraper, plus take advantage of the Cheerio and Got-scraping libraries to make your job easier.
 sidebar_position: 6
 slug: /web-scraping-for-beginners/data-extraction/node-js-scraper
 ---

 # First Node.js scraper {#first-scraper}

-**Learn how to use JavaScript and Node.js to create a web scraper, plus take advantage of the cheerio and got-scraping libraries to make your job easier.**
+**Learn how to use JavaScript and Node.js to create a web scraper, plus take advantage of the Cheerio and Got-scraping libraries to make your job easier.**

 ---